Lalit1014/Cyber-Intern-Phase-1/Folder/1. Brute Force Detection/Report.md

   "event_id": "4625",
   "threshold": {
     "field": ["host.name"],
-    "value": 5
+    "value": 3
   },
   "time_window": "2m",
   "query": "event.code:4625 AND winlog.event_data.IpAddress:*"
 }
 ```
-The above query is executed when multiple failed logins exceeding count of 5 are detected within 2 minutes.
+The above query is executed when multiple failed logins exceeding count of Three are detected within 2 minutes.
 By analysing the logs we can find the user name and the number of attempts taken to try and bruteforce the password.